Common Injuries of the Shoulder

 Normally, the shoulder has a wide range of motion, making it the most mobile joint in the body.
-But because of this flexibility, it is not very stable and is easily The shoulder is made up of 2 main bones: the end of upper arm bone (humerus) and the shoulder blade (scapula).
+But because of this flexibility, it's not very stable and is easily injured.
+The shoulder is made up of 2 main bones: the end of upper arm bone (humerus) and the shoulder blade (scapula).
 The end of the humerus is round and fits into a socket in socket in the scapula.
 Surrounding the shoulder is a group of muscles and ligaments.
 Ligaments